communitiesuk/waste-service-standards/apis/waste_services.md

 This API offers a core set of resources and operations for interacting with local council waste and recycling services.

+## Outstanding issues
+* A way to discover if a task has been moved from its regular timeslot and why.
+* Handling of non-property sites, e.g. where the bins are located separately from a building.

 ## ESD Standards
 The [ESD Standards](http://standards.esd.org.uk) define all the categories of services that local authorities typically provide.
 These will be referenced via URL from the Services API, to allow individual council instances of a service to be matched to common service definitions.